djk2/django-tables2-column-shifter/README.rst

     exporter = TableExport('csv', table, exclude_columns=self.request.GET.get('excluded_columns').split(',))

 Bootstrap2 (support for old projects):
 --------------------------------------
-If you use Bootstrap v2 in your project then your Table class should inherit from `ColumnShiftTableBootstrap2` imported from `django_tables2_column_shifter.tables`.
+If you use Bootstrap v2 in your project then table class has to inherit from `ColumnShiftTableBootstrap2` imported from `django_tables2_column_shifter.tables`.

 Bootstrap3 (support for old projects):
 --------------------------------------
-If you use Bootstrap v3 in your project then your Table class should inherit from `ColumnShiftTableBootstrap3` imported from `django_tables2_column_shifter.tables`.
+If you use Bootstrap v3 in your project then table class has to inherit from `ColumnShiftTableBootstrap3` imported from `django_tables2_column_shifter.tables`.

 Bootstrap4 :
 --------------------------------------
-If you use Bootstrap v4 in your project then your Table class should inherit from `ColumnShiftTableBootstrap4` imported from `django_tables2_column_shifter.tables`.
+If you use Bootstrap v4 in your project then table class has to inherit from `ColumnShiftTableBootstrap4` imported from `django_tables2_column_shifter.tables`.

 Bootstrap5:
 --------------------------------------
-If you use Bootstrap v5 in your project then your Table class should inherit from `ColumnShiftTableBootstrap5` imported from `django_tables2_column_shifter.tables`.
+If you use Bootstrap v5 in your project then table class has to inherit from `ColumnShiftTableBootstrap5` imported from `django_tables2_column_shifter.tables`.

 Warnings: